Tautological classes and symmetry in Khovanov-Rozansky homology: Modules over

 using the identities $\eta_2 x_i = \eta_2 x_i'$ and $\eta_2 x_{i+1} = \eta_2 x_{i+1}'$.
 The required isomorphism is given by the substitution $(\eta_1,\eta_2)\to (\eta_2, 2\eta_2-\eta_1)$.

 The case e) is straightforward.
 The case f) is somewhat similar to b), but simpler.

 This completes the proof of statements (2) and (3) from the statement.
-We deduce (1) from (2) by tensoring on the left with $T_i$.
+We deduce (1) from (2) by multiplying with $T_i$ on the left and right.
 The resulting calculation involves coassociativity of the tensor product of $\CA$-modules, hence a priori is only a weak equivalence. \end{proof}

 \begin{lemma} Given a permutation $w\in S_n$, suppose $w=r_1\cdots r_l$ expresses $w$ as a minimal length product of reflections.
 Then the twisted $\CA$-module

 depends only on $w$, and not the choice of reflections $r_1,\ldots,r_l$, up to weak equivalence. \end{lemma} \begin{proof} Consider the action of $w$ on $\{1,\ldots,n\}$.
 We decompose into orbits: